mikiher/audiobookshelf-windows/Readme.md

 The installer was developed using [Inno Setup](https://jrsoftware.org/isinfo.php).

 ### 1. Building the Audiobookshelf server executable
-- Install [Node.js 16](https://nodejs.org/en/download/) (Must be version 16)
+- Install [Node.js 20](https://nodejs.org/en/download/) (Must be version 20)
     - Optional: install [nvm-windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) to manage multiple Node.js versions
 - Install Visual Studio Code
 - Clone the [audiobookshelf](https://github.com/advplyr/audiobookshelf.git) Github repository
 - Open the `audiobookshelf` folder in Visual Studio Code
 - Open the terminal (Ctrl+Shift+`)
 - Run `npm ci` to install the dependencies
-- Run `npm i pkg -g` to install the pkg (Node.js to executable) package
+- Run `npm i @yao-pkg/pkg -g` to install the yao-pkg (Node.js to executable) package.
+Yao-pkg is a fork of the original pkg package, which is no longer maintained.
 - Run `npm run build-win` to build the audiobookshelf server executable (it will be placed in the `dist\win` folder)

 ### 2. Building the Audiobookshelf tray app
-The tray can be built using either Visual Studio 2022 or Visual Studio Code.
+The tray app can be built using either Visual Studio 2022 or Visual Studio Code.
 - If you need to make design changes to the UI, it's recommended to use Visual Studio 2022, as it has a visual designer for Winforms.
 - It's convenient to use Visual Studio 2022 since it has a built-in debug console, in which you can see Debeug.WriteLine() messages.
 - If you only need to make code changes, you can use Visual Studio Code.